 Gold Strike Hot Springs, Nevada

-When is the trail closed?
+When is the trail open?

 Gold Strike Hot Springs, Nevada